mattgiguere/mattgiguere.github.io/_posts/2015-12-15-Using_TeX_in_Mac_OS_X_El_Capitan.md

     sudo ln -s /usr/local/texlive/2014/bin/x86_64-darwin texbin
     ln: texbin: Operation not permitted

-Looking into the [documentation][SIP], to recreate a symbolic link in the `/usr` directory, SIP needs to be disabled.
+Looking into the [documentation][SIPconf], to recreate a symbolic link in the `/usr` directory, SIP needs to be disabled.
 To do so, carry out the following
 steps: